genome-spy/genome-spy/docs/tracks.md

 Sample track is an extension of the simple track and allows for creation of a faceted view to the data.
-The view specification is repeated for subgroups of the data, eg. multiple biological samples.
+The view specification is repeated for subgroups of the data, e.g. for multiple biological samples.

 A group is assigned to a datum by specifying the `sample` channel in mark
 encoding: